feltkamptv/RRPProxyAPI/README.md

 ### What is RRPproxy?

-Free Valuator offers domain name registration and webhosting services for resellers.
+RRPproxy offers domain name registration and webhosting services for resellers.

 ## License